 You can’t go anywhere without “Big Data” being a central part of the conversation.
 Even the latest season of House of Cards features a multi-episode arc about data analysis.
 While their portrayal of a data scientist is a little over the top, it’s important and it shows how “Big Data” is now part of the mainstream lexicon.

-The volume, velocity and variety of data is growing every day, an unavoidable cost of the modern world.
+The volume, velocity, and variety of data are growing every day, an unavoidable cost of the modern world.
 How we use data, where we use it and what we want from it changes almost daily.
 Products and technologies that were unthinkable even a year ago are suddenly part of our everyday lives.

 That means our data management software must perform well into the future.
 In short, we need to prepare for that which we cannot predict.
 Sure, we can tell you about the growth of data and how the Internet of Things (IoT) is just going to be adding to the management load that data scientists currently face.
 We all must take into account how they are going to visualize that data when the tools they’ll use for analytical purposes will continue to morph and change.
 Better, simpler, and more interesting tools will emerge and those on which we rely today may become relics of the past.